 Interesting Facts About Chile

 Chile is a country that boasts a plethora of both natural and cultural wonders.
 From the towering peaks of the Andes to the gorgeous Pacific coast; the otherworldly Atacama Desert to the vineyards of Santa Rita; there’s such a diverse yet amazing landscape to discover.
 And because of Chile’s long history of welcoming immigrants, the local culture is a wonderful melting pot of Native American and European—specifically Spanish—customs.
-Travelers on our new Chile’s Coast and Vineyards tour will visit quiet countrysides, quaint seaside villages, the bustling streets of Santiago and even the lunar-like landscape of the Atacama desert—offered on our pre-trip extension—all in one great vacation.
-To get you more acquainted with our newest active tour, here are some fun facts about Chile that you might not know.
+Travelers on our Chile’s Coastal Vistas and Vineyards tour will visit quiet countrysides, quaint seaside villages, the bustling streets of Santiago and even the lunar-like landscape of the Atacama desert—offered on our post-trip extension—all in one great vacation.
+To get you more acquainted with Chile, here are some fun facts that you might not know.

 The Driest Place on Earth